 |19 to 50 years old, pregnant/lactating||1,000|

 Vitamin D: Vitamin D plays an important role in calcium absorption and bone health.
 Food sources of vitamin D include egg yolks, saltwater fish, and liver.
-Many people obtain enough vitamin D naturally; however, studies show that vitamin D production decreases in the elderly, in people who are housebound, and for people in general during the winter.
+Many people obtain enough vitamin D naturally; however, studies show that vitamin D production decreases in older adults, in people who are housebound, and for people in general during the winter.
 Adults should have vitamin D intakes of 600 IU (International Units) daily up to age 70.
 Men and women over age 70 should increase their uptake to 800 IU daily.

 Smoking: Smoking is bad for your bones as well as your heart and lungs.
 Women who smoke have lower levels of estrogen compared with nonsmokers, and they often go through menopause earlier.
 Smokers also may absorb less calcium from their diets.